jumpinjackie/forge-e33-mod/README.md

 ![commander battle](screenshot_battle.png)

 If you want to run a custom cube draft with this set, assuming you installed the `E33_Cube.dck` and `E33_Cube.draft` files to the correct directories, follow [these instructions](docs/FORGE_CUBE.md)

+For a more immersive experience (of re-living the video game in card game form) you can add music from the video game into Forge [with these instructions](https://gist.github.com/jumpinjackie/a1e2ee5c7da29bf444b0e76870ad1f97)

 # Installing (for Cockatrice)